dmartine/TNRIS-workshop/native/create_an_appstudio_app.md

 8. Click `Set` > and in search type `Tnris` > click the `Breweries in Texas` webmap > click `OK` > `Save and Finish`.

 9. Congrats you just created your first native app with AppStudio.
 To view it, you can use AppStudio Player for ArcGIS in iOS or Android.
-If you have a device that supports one of these operating systems go ahead and download it.
+If you have a device that supports one of these operating systems go ahead and download it from the App Store or Google Play.

  * If you don't have an iOS or Android go to step 11.